|Nutritional Guidelines (per serving)|

-This version of the Godfather uses a 3-to-1 ratio of Scotch whiskey to amaretto.
-This will produce a sweet drink, but not as sweet as the 1-to-1 ratio suggested by one popular amaretto producer.
-For even less sweetness, you can dial down the amaretto and use only 1/2 ounce amaretto and 2 ounces of Scotch whiskey.
+- This version of the godfather uses a 3-to-1 ratio of Scotch whisky to amaretto.
+This produces a sweet drink, but not as cloying as the 1-to-1 ratio suggested by one popular amaretto producer.
+For even less sweetness, pour 2 ounces of scotch with 1/2 ounce of amaretto.

 How Strong Is the Godfather?